 - fatal

 - life-threatening

-- · requires or prolongs hospital stay
+- requires or prolongs hospital stay

-- · results in persistent or significant disability or incapacity
+- results in persistent or significant disability or incapacity

-- a congenital anomaly or birth defect

-- · an important medical event
+- an important medical event

 Important medical events are those that may not be immediately life threatening, but are clearly of major clinical significance.
 They may jeopardize the participant, and may require intervention to prevent one of the other serious outcomes noted above.
-For example, drug overdose or abuse, a seizure that did not result in inpatient hospitalization, or intensive treatment of bronchospasm in an emergency department would typically be considered serious.
+For example, drug overdose or abuse, a seizure that did not result in in-patient hospitalization, or intensive treatment of bronchospasm in an emergency department would typically be considered serious.